 - Place one hand on the top of your chest and the other hand at the bottom of your rib cage/abdominal area.
 Breathe in slowly through your nose and into the ‘bottom’ of your lungs.
 You should feel your abdominal area rise while your chest should only move slightly.

 - When you take a breath in, pause for a moment and then breathe out slowly either through your nose or mouth.
 Make sure you breathe out fully.
 Repeat this slowly 10 times.
 You might need to build up to this number.

 It’s a good idea to practice breathing like this on a regular basis.

 Deep relaxation takes practice, and relaxation tapes or CDs can be a good guide.
 Gentle music can be helpful if you find that your mind starts to race.
-Some people benefit from practising meditation and yoga.
-Complementary therapies such as reflexology, aromatherapy and massage can also help.
+Some people benefit from practicing meditation and yoga.
+Complementary therapies such as reflexology, aromatherapy, and massage can also help.

 The important thing is to find a way of resting that works for you.

 Avoid Taking on Too Much

 It can be hard to let of things that might be preventing you from pacing effectively.
 There are likely to be demands and pressures from other people and you may also be battling with your own expectations.
 If you have standards that are getting in the way of pacing you will need to adapt and change them.
 It’s all too easy to push yourself to finish a task you have started, or to feel bad about ‘letting somebody down’.
 It’s important to learn to let go and to make fewer demands on yourself.
 It just isn’t possible to do all the things you did before you were ill.